-All children are taught phonics and reading skills through the Story Time Phonics scheme from their very first days in Reception.
-There is lots of information about StoryTime Phonics on the school website.
+All children are taught phonics and reading skills through Early Reading Research (ERR) from their very first days in Reception.
+We offer parents/carers the opportunity to come in to school and watch ERR in action, and there is lots of information about ERR on the school website.
+In addition we run targeted reading groups twice weekly for all children in KS1 at the appropriate level.